 All improper conduct and actions that cause a disturbance during the exam will be reported to SQA and investigated.
-You may be issued with a warning, lose marks, have your exam entry in the subject concerned cancelled or, in extreme circumstances, have all your exam entries cancelled.
+Penalties may be applied and can include loss of marks and the cancellation of exam entries.

 Examples of improper conduct are: